kucmoving/StudentParent-WebApi/README.md

 <h2>Introduction</h2>
-This mini project is built for asp.net core CRUD practice, from scratch to testing api in API endpoint.
+This mini project is built for asp.net core CRUD practice, from scratch to testing API in Swagger.

 <h2>Lesson Learned</h2>

-Here are some elements i have learnt after this project:<br>
+Here are some elements I have learnt after this project:<br>
-* transfering data between SQL and Asp.net
+* transferring data between SQL and Asp.net
-* creating table and relationship, highly recommand using tool like<br>
+* creating table and relationship, highly recommend using tools like<br>
   [Lucid](https://lucid.app/)<br>
   [Drawio](https://draw.io/)<br>
 * adding migration, seeding data and connecting to database<br>